-Security concerns created by Trump’s disclosure will delay Afghanistan trip, Pelosi says
+Pelosi abandons Afghanistan trip, accuses Trump of imperiling lawmakers with disclosure

 Trump tweeted an apparent rejoinder Friday morning: “Why would Nancy Pelosi leave the Country with other Democrats on a seven day excursion when 800,000 great people are not getting paid.
 Also, could somebody please explain to Nancy & her ‘big donors’ in wine country that people working on farms (grapes) will have easy access in!”

-The White House had no immediate comment.
+The White House declined to offer on-the-record comment.
 But officials moved forward Friday with a broader crackdown on congressional travel: Acting White House Budget Director Russell T. Vought said in a memo that “[u]nder no circumstances during a government shutdown will any government owned, rented, leased, or chartered aircraft support any Congressional delegation, without the express written approval of the White House Chief of Staff.”

-No other executive branch expenditure would be permitted for such delegations without similar authorization, Vought added, though agencies “shall continue provide appropriate logistical and security support.”
+No other executive branch expenditure would be permitted for such delegations without similar authorization, Vought added, though agencies “shall continue to provide appropriate logistical and security support.”

 First lady Melania Trump flew to Mar-a-Lago in Florida on government aircraft on Thursday.

-The travel standoff comes as the partial government shutdown, the longest in American history, entered its 28th day.
+The travel standoff comes as the partial government shutdown, the longest in U.S. history, entered its 28th day.
 The impasse remains centered on Trump’s demand for a U.S.-Mexico border wall.
 Trump’s reference to “easy access” appeared to refer to a willingness to negotiate a guest worker program for the agriculture industry.

 Trump on Thursday informed Pelosi in a letter that he was postponing the originally planned trip due to the shutdown and called it a “public relations event.”
-That move was in apparent retaliation after Pelosi told Trump in a Wednesday letter that she intended to reschedule his planned Jan.
+That move was in apparent retaliation after Pelosi suggested to Trump in a Wednesday letter that he reschedule his planned Jan.
 29 State of the Union address due to security concerns prompted by the shutdown.

 “Obviously, if you would like to make your journey by flying commercial, that would certainly be your prerogative,” Trump wrote.